jigx-com/jigx-docs-examples/docs/Components/charts/line-chart.md

 :::VerticalSplitItem
 The widget displays an annual overview of finances.
 The x-axis shows the months and the y-axis the monetary amount.
 Thanks to number formatting, we can set any currency.

-**Examples:
+**Examples:**
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/line-chart/static-data/line-chart-multiple-series/line-chart-multiple-series.jigx" target="_blank">GitHub</a>.
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/line-chart/static-data/line-chart-multiple-series/line-chart-multiple-series.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/line-chart/dynamic-data/line-chart-multiple-series/line-chart-multiple-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/line-chart/dynamic-data/line-chart-multiple-series/line-chart-multiple-dynamic.jigx).

-**Datasources in order series1 and series2:
+**Datasources in order series1 and series2:**
-**See the full datasource for dynamic data <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series1-dynamic.jigx" target="_blank">series 1 </a>and <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series2-dynamic.jigx" target="_blank">series 2</a> in GitHub.
+See the full datasource for dynamic data [series 1](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series1-dynamic.jigx) and [series 2](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/charts/dynamic/series2-dynamic.jigx) in GitHub.
 :::
 ::::